-- Positioning error due to thermal behavior of the recirculating ball screw - Reversal error - Kinematic error through ball-screw pitch error
+- Positioning error due to thermal behavior of the recirculating ball screw - Reversal error - Kinematic error through ball-screw pitch error for use on machines and installations that require especially high accuracy of the measured value.
+Typical applications include:

 Linear encoders are therefore indispensable for machines that must fulfill high requirements for positioning accuracy and machining speed.